Keshrim Boztayev: Activism

-Boztayev made huge contribution in industrial development of East-Kazakhstan and Semipalatinsk regions.
-One of the first, he exclaimed against continuation of nuclear weapons tests o Semipalatinsk Nuclear Test site (coded telegram to Central Committee of the Communist Party of the USSR addressed to M.S.
-Gorbachev, 20 February 1989), which was the first official document for stopping nuclear tests.
-Despite the resistance of military–industrial complex of USSR, which supported continuation of nuclear tests, Boztayev consistently and persistently pursued policy for ending tests for two and a half years.
+Boztayev contributed to the industrial development of the East Kazakhstan and Semipalatinsk regions.
+He attacked the continuation of nuclear weapons tests at Semipalatinsk Nuclear Test site (coded telegram to Central Committee of the Communist Party of the USSR addressed to President Mikhail S. Gorbachev, 20 February 1989), which was the first official document arguing for stopping the tests.
+Despite the resistance of the military–industrial complex, Boztayev pursued policy for ending tests for two and a half years.

 On 29 August 1991, Semipalatinsk Nuclear test site was closed by the Decree of the President of Kazakhstan, Nursultan Nazarbaev.
-While being first secretary of Semipalatinsk regional committee of Communistic Party of Kazakhstan, he supported democratic reforms in late 1980s in Kazakhstan, and anti-nuclear movement “Nevada-Semipalatinsk”, which later on emerged in powerful international movement for the closure of nuclear test site.
+As first secretary of Semipalatinsk regional committee, he supported democratic reforms in late 1980s, and the anti-nuclear movement “Nevada-Semipalatinsk”, which became an international movement for the closure of nuclear test sites.

 Boztayev requested the Russian Military industrial complex to declassify materials regarding the effects of nuclear tests and to transfer this information to Kazakhstan.
-He also sought financial aid to the region of the Semipalatinsk polygon and improvement of the socio-economic conditions of the population.
-He also insisted on creation and operation of a special commission for radio-ecological and health assessment of residents of region.
+He sought financial aid to the region of the Semipalatinsk Test Site and improvement of the socio-economic conditions of the population.
+He insisted on a special commission for radio-ecological and health assessment of affeced residents.

-Based on the results of a state commission, an important decision was made: materials concerning ecological effects by nuclear tests were declassified and transferred to Kazakhstan.
-At the same time, instructions for the creation of an expert medical and social assessment commission and conference were given.
-Based on the initiative of Boztayev, the first All Soviet Union “Health of the population and ecological situation in Semipalatinsk region” Conference was conducted 17–19 July 1989 in Semipalatinsk; it revealed to the world for the first time the consequences of nuclear tests.
-It was at this conference that the Resolution for closing Semipalatinsk nuclear test site was adopted.
+A state commission led to declassifying materials concerning ecological effects by nuclear tests and transferring them to Kazakhstan.
+An expert medical and social assessment commission and conference were created.
+Based on his initiative, the first All Soviet Union “Health of the population and ecological situation in Semipalatinsk region” Conference was conducted 17–19 July 1989 in Semipalatinsk; it revealed to the world the consequences of nuclear tests.
+The resolution for closing Semipalatinsk nuclear test site was adopted at this conference.